VitroidFPV/vitroidfpv.com/README.md

 6. And publish/push the branch to your forked repo

-From there, you can submit a pull request from the GitHub UI
+From there, you can submit a pull request from the GitHub UI And I'm not entirely sure I wrote the instructions properly

 ### Some rules and principles to follow:
 The files in place should give you an idea of how the `.md` files should be written and named.
 The file naming scheme should be `dd-mm-yyyy-question-here-if-not-too-long.md`.